 - Bell’s Palsy: a disorder that affects the nerves of the face causing a single side of the face to become weak or paralyzed

 - Carpal Tunnel Syndrome: a condition that causes prickling, burning, tingling, pain, numbness in the joints or the wrist.

 It’s important to see a doctor if you are experiencing any abnormal pain, numbness, tingling or weakness in your arms, legs, wrists, ankles, hands, or feet.
 When a condition such as this is diagnosed early, you are able to control the condition and potentially prevent more damage.
 It is also recommended to see a doctor if you are having difficulty with sleeping, trigger depression, or if you have a small cut on an extremity that doesn’t appear to be healing normally.
-Our team at Northeastern Spinal Health & Rehabilitation in Woodland Park is here to help.
+Our team at Northeastern Spinal Health & Rehabilitation in Clifton is here to help.